AnyBody/tutorials/Posture_and_movement/intro.md

 left hand side of the screen, highlight "Optimization", and click "Run.
 After a few moments the process will converge to a better kick.
-You can see how much better by going to the Chart view, openeing the OptStudy section and plotting "Main.OptStudy.Output.KickVel.Val".
+You can see how much better by going to the Chart view, openeing the OptStudy section and plotting `Main.OptStudy.Output.KickVel.Val`.
 You will see that the optimization decreased the value from about -9 to about -12, indicating an improvement of the ball velocity from 9 to 12 m/s.